daos-stack/daos/doc/admin/administration.md

 To reformat the system after a controlled shutdown run the command:

-`dmg storage reformat --system [--ranks <rankset>]`
+`$ dmg storage format --system [--ranks <rankset>]`

-- `daos_control.yml` refers to the DMG config file containing hostlist and certificate path info
+- `--system` flag indicates that the format operation should be performed on provided set of system ranks or all ranks if `--ranks` is omitted.
 - `<rankset>` is a pattern describing rank ranges e.g. 0,5-10,20-100

 Output table will indicate action and result.

-DAOS I/O Servers will be started and pools will have been removed.
+DAOS I/O Servers will be started and all DAOS pools will have been removed.

 ### Manual Fresh Start